 Friedrich Nietzsche

 To ‘be’ a Nietzschean Psychotherapist is a contradiction.
-For Nietzsche there is no thing-in-itself: there is no being there is only becoming.
-To become Nietzschean is in a sense to not know what you are becoming; this is what Nietzsche calls the ‘innocence of becoming’.
+For Nietzsche there is no thing-in-itself: there is no being, there is only becoming.
+To become Nietzschean is to not know who or what you are becoming: it is the innocence of becoming.

 I mistrust all systematizers and avoid them. the will to a system is a lack of integrity.